xBLACKICEx/rustowl/README.md

 Open `rustowl-vscode/sample.rs` in the new VSCode window.

-When you make changes to Rust files, annotations indicating the movement of ownership and lifetimes will appear in the editor.
+When you make changes to Rust files, decoration indicating the movement of ownership and lifetimes will appear in the editor.

 ## Note